Camden’s First Water Play Park Opens In Time For Summer

 Hip hip hooray, the highly anticipated new $2.4 million water playground at Curry Reserve, Elderslie has officially opened and Camden residents could not be happier.
-The Macarthur region has been crying out for a water play park for years (the closest is Wet'n'Wild at Prospect) and to receive a swish new one that you can visit for free was like Christmas had come early!
+The Macarthur region has been crying out for a water play park for years (the closest is Raging Waters at Prospect) and to receive a swish new one that you can visit for free was like Christmas had come early!

 Wonderful Water Play